 1. How are procurement transactions processed today?
 Are they processed in one purchasing system?

-2. Do you have a purchase authorization process or the invoices just show up and then A/P department has to chase the business to find out about the purchase?
+2. Do you have a purchase authorization process or the invoices just show up and then the A/P department has to chase the business to find out about the purchase?

 4. If you have documented internal controls, then who is responsible for ensuring compliance.